webdriverio/webdriverio/website/blog/2024-03-20-snapshot-testing.md

 })
 ```

-WebdriverIO will automatically grab the DOM structure of the component and store a snapshot file in `/src/__snapshots__` directory next to your test.

-component.test.tsx.snap` with the following content:
+WebdriverIO will automatically grab the DOM structure of the component and store a snapshot file called `component.test.tsx.snap` in `/src/__snapshots__` directory next to your test with the following content:

 ```
 // Snapshot v1